kprobst-fhooe/MID-special-topics/README.md

 - International Conference on Human Factors in Computing Systems (CHI)
 - International Conference on Human-Computer Interaction with Mobile Devices and Services (MobileHCI)
+- International Symposium on User Interface Software and Technology (UIST)
 - International Conference on Interactive Surfaces and Spaces (ISS)
-- International Symposium on User Interface Software and Technology (UIST)
+- International Conference on Tangible, Embedded, and Embodied Interaction (TEI)
 - International Conference on Designing Interactive Systems (DIS)
+- International Conference on Human-Computer Interaction (INTERACT)
-- International Conference on Tangible, Embedded, and Embodied Interaction (TEI)
+- International Conference on Mobile and Ubiquitous Multimedia (MUM)

 ***